devX950415/graph-RAG-for-pdf/README.md

 pipeline.py -> main script to run the pipeline.

 1) It extracts text from PDFs in the `files` folder.
-2) Sends the text to the local LLM to extract entities and relationships.
+2) Sends the text to the  LLM to extract entities and relationships.
 * To use a I needed to build a custom chat_prompt, as pointed out in this [StackOverflow topic](https://stackoverflow.com/questions/78521181/llmgraphtransformer-convert-to-graph-documentsdocuments-attributeerror-str).
 * I chose to also build my own Pydantic class and examples, instead of using the library's default, to align the model to the crime-related theme.
 3) Inserts into the Neo4J database the extracted entities and relationships.